-The Code of Student Conduct is described in detail in its own section under "Rules and Regulations" page 132.
+The Code of Student Conduct is described in detail in its own section under "Rules and Regulations" page 134.
 Students should be familiar with their rights and responsibilities.

-Contact: Dean for Students, Student Center, Room 103A, ext.
+Contact: Assistant Vice President of Student Services, Student Center, Room 103A, ext.
 2349 or 2363